Skip to content

 Terminal window

-# Tag a locally-built image for Docker Hub
+# Tag for Docker Hub

-docker tag flask-app myusername/flask-app:1.0.0
+docker tag my-app myusername/my-app:1.0.0

-docker tag flask-app myusername/flask-app:latest
+docker tag my-app myusername/my-app:latest

 # Tag for GitHub Container Registry

-docker tag flask-app ghcr.io/myusername/flask-app:latest
+docker tag my-app ghcr.io/myusername/my-app:latest

 Terminal window